stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 One approach that often helps, not only with typing but with application architecture, is defining a validation barrier
   - Libraries like Pydantic can help with this

-## Dynamic Pattern 3: Control-flow-sensitive types and dynamic class construction (5 minutes)
+## Dynamic Pattern 3: Flow-dependent Logic and Dynamic Classes (5 minutes)

 It's common for dynamic code to use narrows (which static type checkers do support in simple cases) in ways that exceed type checker limitations, for example:
 - narrowing multiple variables together and reusing the condition later